vonajs/vona/packages-docs/guide/essentials/ioc/inject-api.md

 }
 ```

-3. Create new instance of global beans
+3. Create new instance of global service beans

 ``` typescript
 import { BeanJwt } from 'vona-module-a-jwt';